-- Separate pumpkin seeds from pulp and remove strings
+First separate pumpkin seeds from pulp and remove strings.

-- Spread seeds on baking tray.
-No need to add any oil or salt (see note at the end).
+Spread seeds on baking tray.
+No need to add any oil or salt.

 Up to this part things are straight forward.
 But, how to eat roasted pumpkin seeds?
 You could eat the whole thing with the shell if you like.
 But pumpkin shells might be a bit tough, preferably it is best to remove them.
 Doing it by hand takes some time and it’s quite fiddly.
 The best way to do it is to crack the shell with the teeth (see pictures below).
 It might sound quite an effort, but it makes perfect sense: while being much more flavoursome than already shelled pepitas, it also slows down the snacking.
 There’s no way of eating a bowl of toasted pumpkin seeds in the first 15 minutes of the movie :-)!